- Kampot (113)

 $25 - $48 - Large comfortable rooms in a beautifully restored French colonial house,close to the old market and riverside.
 Flat screen cable TV, mini fridge, fan and aircon, fast wifi.
 Our restaurant serves good breakfast, Swiss cheese raclette and fondue and Rösti, as well as Mediterranean to Asian specialties.

 $12 - $30 - Located within short walking distance from Crab Market, Kep Beach and Kep National Park.
-Round bungalows & Khmer traditional houses.
+Round bungalows and Khmer traditional houses.
 Restaurant serving Khmer & Western food, full bar, pool table.
 Free Wifi.
 Public laptop.
-TV-Hut with big screen (2.5m) for sport & movies.
+TV-Hut with big screen (2.5m) for sport and movies.
 Great chill out spot after your day trip.

 This place is a riverside paradise!
 Indulge in expert massage, manicures, pedicures, body scrubs, Khmer herbal steam treatments, and facials.
 Yoga classes, fresh juices & a light Mediterranean menu are available.
 The spa has an amazingly relaxed and welcoming atmosphere.
 Bring a bikini for swimming and sunbathing and stay the whole day.
 Banteay Srey is a social enterprise offering training and employment to at risk girls.
 Women only.
 Closed Tuesdays.